-Multifamily residential is seeing growth in the Corridor, with over 1,200 new units projected to be delivered over the period 2018-2020.
-Though the overall flow of development is modest compared to the County, new market-rate development is planned in Miami Gardens at the northern end of the Corridor, for the first time in a decade.
+To strengthen the land uses in the corridor, a market assessment was first conducted.
+The results indicate multifamily residential is seeing growth, with over 1,200 new units projected to be delivered between 2018 and 2020 corridor-wide.
+Though the overall flow of development is modest, compared to the County as a whole, new market-rate development is planned in Miami Gardens at the northern end of the Corridor, for the first time in a decade.
 Newer development in the rest of the Corridor is driven by affordable housing, which has seen nearly 1,500 units delivered since 2010, the largest project of which was the Brownsville Transit Village.
 Affordable housing for seniors and families is expected to continue to be a source of new investment in the area.

-The private office market in the Corridor is very limited and is primarily neighborhood-serving (including strip office or second floor commercial), or "back office" for industrial uses.
+The private office market in the Corridor is very limited and is primarily neighborhood-serving (including strip office buildings or second floor commercial), or "back office" for industrial uses.
 The Corridor is unlikely to see near-term office development.

-The industrial sector is seeing healthy growth given current trends, with nearly a million square feet under development in the Corridor, and another million square feet being developed nearby at the Amazon Opa-Locka airport facility.
-Development recommendations for the Corridor include:
+The industrial sector is seeing a healthy growth given current trends, with nearly a million square feet under development in the Corridor, and another million square feet being developed nearby at the Amazon facility at Opa-Locka Airport.